 I think, had I known what I was in for, I would have enjoyed it more.
 Now that I know what to expect, would I do it again?
 I’m not sure.
 There were too many times when grievous injury was imminent.
 Plus, could my ego and my butt sustain another bruising like that?
 I’m not sure!

 Do I regret it?
 Heck naw.
 Not only did I get to see breathtaking sights and get great pics, but it made me a stronger person.
 I did more to face my fear of heights.
 I learned to trust my body more.
 I got better at ignoring being dirty, scraped, bruised, and covered in ants and a few bees.
 I got a hell of a workout.
 I met a husband and two wives, because what else could they be after the way they held my hand through the whole ordeal?
 Literally, there was hand-holding.
 I am not proud but I am hella grateful.

 I think next time, unless the intensity gets dialed down by about ten, I’ll stay on the ground with the goat tongue soup.

 In the meantime, I found a new favorite place at the mall:

 Y’all just don’t know.
 I go to used bookstores and ball ’til I fall.
 Three books for $5.85 US!
 Aaahhhh!
 They’d make a small fortune off me if I lived in KL.
 After limiting myself to a meager three novels, it was time for Laksa and chicken feet.
 To.
 Die.
 For.
 I wish I had room in my stomach for more.

-For my shoppers, there were a ton of huge shopping malls all concentrated in one area in KL.
-I rejoiced over their H&M, but then I was sad again because I remember there are no pants that fit me on the entire continent of Asia.
+For my shoppers there were a ton of huge shopping malls, all concentrated in one area in KL.
+I rejoiced over their H&M, but then I was sad again because I remembered there are no pants that fit me on the entire continent of Asia.
 I weep.